darinz/DL/02_Neural_Network/05_skip_connections.md

 Highway networks use gating mechanisms to control information flow, allowing networks to learn when to use skip connections.

+**Intuitive Explanation:**
+> Think of a highway with toll booths (gates) that decide how much traffic (information) should take the express lane (skip connection) versus the local road (transformation).
+The network learns to balance these routes for optimal performance.

 ### Mathematical Formulation

 ```math